MileHacker Logo

 • Explore Old Town side streets to uncover secret courtyards and local shops.

-• The heart Of the city is bustling throughout the day and evening.
+• The main Square is lively throughout the day and evening.
 Enjoy alfresco dining at restaurants facing the plaza.

 • The plaza often has free cultural happenings and performances in the evenings.

 • Less crowded times: Visit Aqueduct early in the morning for photography.
-Centro Histórico is best prior TO 9 am on weekdays for quiet exploration.
+Centro Histórico is best before 9 AM on weekdays for quiet exploration.

-• Cerro de las Campanas park access typically has a small entrance fee.
+• Cerro de las Campanas entry to the park typically has a small entrance fee.
 The site gives helpful insight into a significant moment in Mexican history.

 Guided Tours & Local Experiences